Customer support is important for your peace of mind, especially as you get used to new software.

-Again we return to “Stand Out”.
+Again we return to "stand out."
 There’s a Japanese adage to the effect that you should be at work before your boss arrives and stay until after he leaves.
 This demonstrates your dedication to the company and perhaps even your love of the work.
 I made sure to always be the guy turning on the lights in the morning and turning them off at night.
 There’s one other benefit that I should point out.
 Working long hours means you save a lot of money since you don’t go clubbing with the gang after work.
 Of course, the downside is that you don’t go clubbing with the gang after work.

 Do Great Work

 I had a classmate in grad school that once complained to one of our studio professors regarding the way I was working on the assigned project.
 He was one of those “do as you’re told” students who spent his evenings polishing apples.
 Apparently, he didn’t like my methodology and complained.
 I was called into the office during this exchange and after I made my case, the prof responded to the disgruntled student that he didn’t care how weird I was as long as the project was done well.
-I took this as a signal that I can pursue anything I can dream up but to make sure that the work is top notch and speaks for itself.
+I took this as a signal that I can pursue anything I can dream up, but that I need make sure that the work is top notch and speaks for itself.
 If you’re weird and your work is shabby, you’ll end up in the dustbin.
 If you’re weird and your work is excellent, it/you will get noticed.
 Do great work.
 Hey, you never know if you’ll die tomorrow.
 It would be a real shame if your swan song was off-key.

 Story time.
 There was a young architect who sat across from me in the design studio of my first job.
 I had only been working for about 6 months when one morning a vase of flowers appeared on her desk.
 It was a birthday gift from her boyfriend (good lesson in itself).
 About a week later, the flowers had died and were thrown away.
 Sitting on her desk was this empty and sad glass vase.
 An empty vase is begging for attention.
-At lunch, I went to the Woolworth on State Street (yes, that’s how long ago this was).
+At lunch, I went to the Woolworth's on State Street (yes, that’s how long ago this was).
 At that time, they had a small pet department and I purchased two goldfish that soon found their new home in that very same glass vase.
 It’s amazing how a couple of silly fish can make people stop by and chat.
 The next day I decided to make it “great” and went back to Woolworth to purchase a ten-gallon fish tank with all the fixings: colored stones, Diver Dan, an aerator and a plastic reef.
 And to top it off, I purchased 13 more fish (one of the goldfish didn’t survive).
 In total I had 14 fish in the tank with a sign on the glass reading, “Please Don’t Feed the Partners.”
 Yes, there were 14 partners in the firm.